 - The controls of the internal window, the Chart controls and the Table controls must be filled through programming.

-Browsing Table control or Table control on source
+Table control based on a data file or Table control based on a variable

-A browsing Table control can contain one or more Container columns.
+A Table control based on a data file can contain one or more Container columns.
 The controls found in this Container column can display the records of the data file for example.

 In this case, the Table control is linked to the data file.

 Each control found in the Container column is linked to the corresponding item.

 If a main control is defined on the Table control, we advise you to: